caraya/entry-level-content/src/md-content/basics.md

 - Item 2
 - Item 3

-You can nest and mix the two types of lists, like in the example below:
+You may nest and mix the two types of lists, as in the example below:

 ```html
 <ol>